winebullets/winebullets/README.md

 </p>

 <p align="center">
-officially diagnosed autism & adhd . please be patient with me
+i have diagnosed audhd and suspected dyslexia! please be patient with me
 </p>